Cybele: Republican era

 Romans knew Cybele as Magna Mater ("Great Mother"), or as Magna Mater deorum Idaea ("great Idaean mother of the gods"), equivalent to the Greek title Meter Theon Idaia ("Mother of the Gods, from Mount Ida").
-Rome officially adopted her cult during the Second Punic War (218 to 201 BC), after dire prodigies, including a meteor shower, a failed harvest, and famine, seemed to warn of Rome's imminent defeat.
-The Roman Senate and its religious advisers consulted the Sibylline oracle and decided that Carthage might be defeated if Rome imported the Magna Mater ("Great Mother") of Phrygian Pessinos.
-As this cult object belonged to a Roman ally, the Kingdom of Pergamum, the Roman Senate sent ambassadors to seek the king's consent; en route, a consultation with the Greek oracle at Delphi confirmed that the goddess should be brought to Rome.
-The goddess arrived in Rome in the form of Pessinos' black meteoric stone.
+Rome officially adopted her cult during the 14th year of the Second Punic War (204 BC).
+A reference was found in the Sibylline oracle stating that if Italy were ever invaded by a foreign enemy they could be defeated and removed if Rome imported the Magna Mater ("Great Mother") of Phrygian Pessinos, a black meteoric stone.
+As this cult object belonged to a Roman ally, the Kingdom of Pergamum, the Roman Senate sent ambassadors to seek the king's consent; en route, a consultation with the Greek oracle at Delphi confirmed that the goddess should be brought to Rome and that it was necessary that the goddess be greeted upon arrival by the best man in the city.
 Roman legend connects this voyage, or its end, to the matron Claudia Quinta, who was accused of unchastity but proved her innocence with a miraculous feat on behalf of the goddess.
 Publius Cornelius Scipio Nasica, supposedly the "best man" in Rome, was chosen to meet the goddess at Ostia; and Rome's most virtuous matrons (including Claudia Quinta) conducted her to the temple of Victoria, to await the completion of her temple on the Palatine Hill.
 Pessinos' stone was later used as the face of the statue of the goddess.
-In due course, the famine ended and Hannibal was defeated.